mayahiro/go-inertia/docs/getting-started.md

 - Go 1.25.0 or newer
 - A root HTML template
-- An Inertia client application
+- An Inertia.js 3.x client application

 ## Installation